 Stage 4 Defence: Ice Shield, Brace, Fairy.

-Another useful tip is that at the moment, Pet Maycasts do work in Test Realm.
+Another useful tip is that at the moment, Pet Maycasts do work.
 Whilst other talents such as resistance and damage are disabled, maycasts could save one’s life.
-My advice would be to wait until this goes to Live Realm before using mega snacks to create a maycast pet, nonetheless, they do work for now.

 Overall, I love the Deckathalon Event!
 I love how it encourages one to try out new spells and stimulates one to think about strategy.
 I love how there will be 7 different types of these events on rotation (one for each school).
 Another aspect I love is that it is challenging and competitive amongst Wizards to earn as many points as possible.
 The rewards and weapons are also a great addition, I love PvP, however, I am aware of its challenges and how it is not for everyone.
 If KI can sort out some of the issues with the Deckathalon such as allowing enchanted TC’s, improving some of the leaderboard qualities and progress rewards, continuing to update the event to give us more craftable rewards, then the Deckathalon could be one of, if not THE best side activity to challenge the fun pastime of questing!